-National Highway 4, part of the "golden quadrilateral."
-The van is one of many that go back and forth, ferrying new Maruti cars south from the assembly plant in Gurgaon.
+National Highway 4 is part of the "golden quadrilateral."
+The van is one of many that ferry new Maruti cars south from the assembly plant in Gurgaon.
 This one, heading north, just might be empty.

-Another one, this time full.
-If you the impression that "controlled-access highway" has a different meaning in India than in most other countries, you'd be right.
+Another one, this one loaded.
+If you get the impression that "controlled-access highway" has a different meaning in India than in most other countries, you'd be right.

-Rest area heads-up.
-Yes, it's great fun to mock the English, until you have to ask for help in Kannada.
+Yes, it's great fun to mock the English until you have to ask for help in Kannada.

 Downstream, with the massive right-bank high-level irrigation canal.
 Farmers in this near-desert need that water badly.